 Purpose of an Audit

+The purpose of an audit is to ensure the PTA money is being handled in the safest way possible to avoid fraud of theft of the treasury.
 An audit determines the accuracy of the books, detects inconsistencies or errors, provides recommendations for corrective action, protects the financial officers, verifies that funds were sent through channels as appropriate, and assures the membership that the association’s resources were managed.
 The person conducting the audit should always be impartial and not related by blood or marriage nor reside in the same household as the president or other financial officers or any chairmen handling funds.

 The auditor is often a member of the budget, programs, or fundraising committees, but is never the one authorized to sign the PTA’s checks.
 It is permissible for the PTA to hire a professional to conduct the audit.
 The auditor may be an elected officer, appointed individual or committee, or a professional hired by the PTA in accordance with the procedures listed in the Bylaws.
 The president, treasurer, financial secretary, secretary, or committee chairmen handling funds may not audit the finances.

 - Audit the books and financial records of the association semiannually.

 - Prepare a mid-year and year-end audit in the months stipulated in the bylaws.